 I am assured that Titty’s family will not be offended if I re-publish these news clippings.
-She has become well-loved by many who I know would love to know more about her.
+She has become well-loved by many who I know would like to learn more about her.
 The Times used her Christian name of Mavis, but she was always known as Titty.

 Although she was heralded as Arthur Ransome’s muse, I know that Titty Altounyan had no wish to be famous.
 If anything she gradually disassociated herself with the character in the books, who struck her as being so good and clever.
 But Titty was her name.
 It was a name I have lived with too, for I played the part of Titty in the film of Swallows & Amazons produced by Richard Pilbrow in 1973.
 Children and adults alike still call me Titty all these years later.
 One summer, when I was sailing Swallow, the dinghy used in the 1974 film, someone took this shot of me.
 It is as if I am still flying Titty’s inspirational flag, which I do with humility and with honour.